HalaAli198/ML-based-G-code-Attacks-Detection/README.md

 The repository includes:
 - `Datasets`: Contains raw STL files and G-code files, datasets of benign and malicious layers and commands.
 - `Code`:  scripts for extracting features, labeling layers and commands, filtering commands, and training/testing models including LSTM, Bi-GRU, and Bi-LSTM.
 It also includes code for MLP and RF algorithms for command classification.
-It also includes filament attack automation scripts.
+Moreover, this  repository includes filament attack automation scripts.

 ## Datasets
 You can access all datasets via the following link: https://drive.google.com/drive/folders/1n_4VhXoVnbwdvAuZdiioV_Eq16w2bT9O?usp=sharing